Antisemitism in Argentina: 2022 to present

 In 2023, Argentina witnessed a significant rise in reported antisemitic incidents, with a 44% increase, mostly after October 7.
 According to Delegación de Asociaciones Israelitas Argentinas (DAIA), the country's Jewish umbrella organization, the majority of antisemitic incidents that year occurred in the three months following the Hamas attack.
 While a large number of incidents took place online, in-person antisemitic acts also surged, with the DAIA report highlighting graffiti such as “Hamas” and crossed-out Stars of David on school property.

 The rise in antisemitic incidents is reflected in data from the DAIA, which recorded 598 incidents in 2023 and 679 in 2024, compared to 427 incidents reported in 2022.

+In July 2026, DAIA published a report relating to antisemitism recorded in 2025.
+713 antisemitic incidents were recorded in Argentina at that time, a slight increase (3.78%) compared with 2024.
+Most incidents took place online (62%), mainly on social media.
+Antisemitic content included Holocaust denial, and pro-Nazi content.

+In August 2026, an Argentine judge was removed for his antisemitic posts, in what is believed to be the first such removal in the country’s history.
+A panel ruled that Alfredo Eugenio López’s social media posts, in which he referred to the Jewish people as “a brood of vipers,” and Argentinian Jews as “foreigners,” had undermined the public’s confidence in him to issue decisions impartially.